kik369/docker-web-interface/PLAN.md

 2. Keep INFO level logging for significant events
 3. Add more context to logs using the `extra` parameter
 4. Implement selective logging based on event significance

+Another challenge was maintaining test compatibility while changing the logging behavior.
+We addressed this by:

+1. Making the \_emit_container_state method more robust to handle different object types
+2. Ensuring backward compatibility with existing test cases
+3. Adding proper error handling to prevent test failures

 This approach ensures that detailed logs are still available for troubleshooting when needed, but routine operations don't flood the logs.